asafBH/formValidation/README.md

 This project is licensed under the MIT License – feel free to use, modify, and distribute it as needed.

 Author
-Created by [Assaf Ben Horin].
+Created by Assaf Ben Horin
-Feel free to reach out if you have any questions or suggestions!